obiwanjacobi/vst.net/Source.Core/Code/readme.md

 * [All] remove all [Obsolete] API.
 * [Framework] remove thread management from interface manager (simplifies the class)
 * [Interop] split interop for plugin and host into separate assemblies (duplicate commonalities?).
-* [Core/Framework] merge all managed code into one assembly?
 * [Interop/Core] Use new/different managed vst.net dll extensions (remove: .net.dll   .net.vstdll is ok    add: .net.vst2 or .netcore.vst2?)
 * [DevOps] automate CI build on github
     => https://www.continuousimprover.com/2020/03/reasons-for-adopting-nuke.html